Kim Kardashian & Kanye West Are Reportedly Very ‘Hands-On’ With Their Newborn Son

-Kim Kardashian and Kanye West are busier now more than ever since welcoming their fourth child on May 10, but they wouldn’t have it any other way.
+Kim Kardashian and Kanye West are busier now than ever since welcoming their fourth child on May 10, but they wouldn’t have it any other way.
 A source recently revealed to People that the famous couple is taking a hands-on approach to raising their newborn son, who was carried to term via surrogate, with little help from household staff.

 The source explained that Kardashian and West’s three other children — their son Saint, 3, and daughters North, 5, and Chicago, 1 — are “adjusting to having a newborn again” but getting along well so far.